StephenHogsten/TableTopSwap2/README.md

   - [ ] retrieve all trades
   - [ ] interact with trades (*this will be creating new 'sought' games if they don't already exist*)
   - [ ] make new games
+- [ ] Add Buttons
-  - [ ] add a button to the OneGame component to make an offer
+  - [ ] add a button to the trade page to create a new trade
+  - [ ] add a button when viewing someone else's game to start a trade (make it select their game already)
+  - [ ] add a button when viewing your games to start a trade (make it select your game already)
+  - [ ] remove the testing menu options
 - [ ] style everything in the shell
+  - [ ] replace things like text fields with the appropriate material components
+- [ ] jest
+  - [ ] for react components
+  - [ ] for server endpoints?
 - [ ] fiddle with all the wording

 ## Bonuses
 - [ ] paginate
+- [ ] messaging
 - [ ] email notification
 - [ ] automatically match people
 - [ ] more validators for the game model